A solution to the Cauchy dual subnormality problem for 2-isometries: The Cauchy dual subnormality problem for quasi-Brownian isometries

 with respect to an orthogonal decomposition $\hh=\hh_1 \oplus \hh_2$ $($one of the summands may be absent$)$, where $V\in \B(\hh_1),$ $E\in \B(\hh_2,\hh_1)$ and $U\in \B(\hh_2)$ are such that

-\item[(iii)] $T$ is either isometric or it has the block matrix form \eqref{brep} with respect to a nontrivial orthogonal decomposition $\hh=\hh_1 \oplus \hh_2,$ where $V\in \B(\hh_1),$ $E\in \B(\hh_2,\hh_1)$ and $U\in \B(\hh_2)$ satisfy \eqref{vsvi2} $($resp., \eqref{vsvi}$)$ and \mbox{$\ker E = \{0\}$}. \end{enumerate} \end{theorem} \begin{proof} That (i) implies (iii) follows from \cite[Proposition 5.1]{Maj} (resp., the proof of \cite[Theorem 5.48]{Ag-St}).
+\item[(iii)] $T$ is either isometric or it has the block matrix form \eqref{brep} with respect to a nontrivial orthogonal decomposition $\hh=\hh_1 \oplus \hh_2,$ where $V\in \B(\hh_1),$ $E\in \B(\hh_2,\hh_1)$ and $U\in \B(\hh_2)$ satisfy \eqref{vsvi2} $($resp., \eqref{vsvi}$)$ and \mbox{$\ker E = \{0\}$}. \end{enumerate} \end{theorem} \begin{proof} That (i) implies (iii) follows from \cite[Proposition~ 5.1]{Maj} (resp., the proof of \cite[Theorem~ 5.48]{Ag-St}).
 Obviously, (iii) implies (ii).
 Finally, it is a matter of routine to show that (ii) implies (i). \end{proof} \begin{corollary} Every Brownian isometry is a quasi-Brownian isometry. \end{corollary} \begin{remark} Note that if $T\in \B(\hh)$ has the block matrix form \eqref{brep}, where $V\in \B(\hh_1),$ $E\in \B(\hh_2,\hh_1)$ and $U\in \B(\hh_2)$ satisfy \eqref{vsvi2}, then

-This means that the norm of the operator $E$ appearing in \cite[Proposition 5.37]{Ag-St} and \cite[Proposition 5.1]{Maj} must equal $1.$ $\diamondsuit$ \end{remark} The converse to Corollary \ref{brareqbr} is not true. \begin{example} Let $V\in \B(\hh_1),$ $E\in \B(\hh_2,\hh_1)$ and $U\in \B(\hh_2)$ be isometric operators such that $U$ is not unitary and $V^*E=0$ (which is always possible).
-By Theorem \ref{Maj-Mb-Su}, we see that the corresponding operator $T$ given by \eqref{brep} is a quasi-Brownian isometry.
+This means that the norm of the operator $E$ appearing in \cite[Proposition~ 5.37]{Ag-St} and \cite[Proposition~ 5.1]{Maj} must equal $1.$ $\diamondsuit$ \end{remark} The converse to Corollary~ \ref{brareqbr} is not true. \begin{example} Let $V\in \B(\hh_1),$ $E\in \B(\hh_2,\hh_1)$ and $U\in \B(\hh_2)$ be isometric operators such that $U$ is not unitary and $V^*E=0$ (which is always possible).
+By Theorem~ \ref{Maj-Mb-Su}, we see that the corresponding operator $T$ given by \eqref{brep} is a quasi-Brownian isometry.
 However, $T$ is not a Brownian isometry because

 which, by the choice of $U$, implies that $\triangle_T \triangle_{T^*} \triangle_T \neq 0$. $\diamondsuit$ \end{example} Now we are in a position to show that the Cauchy dual operator of a quasi-Brownian isometry is a subnormal contraction. \begin{theorem} Suppose $T\in \B(\hh)$ is a quasi-Brownian isometry.
-Then the Cauchy dual $T'$ of $T$ is a subnormal contraction such that
+Then $T'$ is a subnormal contraction such that

-\end{theorem} \begin{proof} It follows from Theorem \ref{Maj-Mb-Su} that $T$ has the block matrix form \eqref{brep} with respect to an orthogonal decomposition $\hh=\hh_1 \oplus \hh_2$, where $V\in \B(\hh_1),$ $E\in \B(\hh_2,\hh_1)$ and $U\in \B(\hh_2)$ satisfy \eqref{vsvi2}.
+\end{theorem} \begin{proof} It follows from Theorem~ \ref{Maj-Mb-Su} that $T$ has the block matrix form \eqref{brep} with respect to an orthogonal decomposition $\hh=\hh_1 \oplus \hh_2$, where $V\in \B(\hh_1),$ $E\in \B(\hh_2,\hh_1)$ and $U\in \B(\hh_2)$ satisfy \eqref{vsvi2}.
 Without loss of generality, we may assume that $T$ is not an isometry, which implies that $E\neq 0$.
 By \eqref{vsvi2}, we have

 Clearly, $Q$ is selfadjoint and invertible in $\B(\hh).$ For $n \in \zbb_+,$ we define the rational function $r_n\colon [1,\infty) \to (0,\infty)$ by